KromQA/sql-learning-for-qa/README.md

 SQL Learning for QA

 Practical SQL exercises for QA testing: data validation, joins, filters, and realistic test scenarios.
-Includes mock tables and queries used in manual and automated testing.
+Includes mock tables and queries used in manual and automated testing.This SQLite database (mock_data.db) contains synthetic test data generated via Mockaroo.
+All SQL queries in /sql_exercises/ were validated locally using DB Browser for SQLite.

 Files:
 - 1 - select_where.sql` – basic filters